svanderburg/php-sbcrud/README.md

 validating and displaying data elements.

 More specifically, this package provides the following features:
-* Data validation for input parameters
+* Data validation for request parameters
 * Construction of master-detail pages
 * Construction of CRUD pages
 * State parameter propagation